machinetranslate/machinetranslate.org/README.md

 # Machine Translate

-**Machine Translate** is a set of **open resources and community for machine translation**, from products to research, and from history to news.
+**Machine Translate** is building **open resources and community for machine translation**.

+The content covers everything about machine translation, from products to research, and from history to news.

 ## Contributing